skimzor/SZ-POCO/README.md

 - [Ko-fi](https://ko-fi.com/skimzor)
 - Etsy

-You can also order the boards through PCBWay as a shared project:
+You can also order the boards through PCBWay as a shared project (in any color you want):

 - PCBWay